 Moreover, you can play around with rear curtain sync if you decide to use flash in manual mode.
 This option can be particularly interesting if you decide to shoot street photography on a rainy day.
 Rear curtain sync creates an image with a sharp main subject but also captures the path of any ambient light, creating wispy light trails.
 This can lead to surreal night photographs – just add rain to them and they will be even more mysterious!

 Rely On Manual Focus

 If you let your camera choose the focal point for you while shooting in rain, you definitely risk focusing on an unimportant part of the scene.
 In order to avoid this common issue, make sure to use manual focus.
 In this way, you will be free to decide what parts of the scene you want to emphasize.

-If you want to learn more about taking photos in the rain, check out the links below!
+If you want to learn more about doing a photo shoot in the rain, check out the links below!